-It is estimated that, at the time of the attack on Pearl Harbor, 112,000 of the 127,000 Japanese American residents lived on the West Coast.
-Of those American residents, around 80,000 of them were second and third generation citizens, never having spent any time in Japan.
+It is estimated that, at the time of the attack on Pearl Harbor, 112,000 of the 127,000 Japanese Americans lived on the West Coast.
+Of those American residents, around 80,000 of them were second and third generation, never having spent any time in Japan.

 Forced from their homes, schools, and places of business, anyone with Japanese heritage (in California they exacted it to 1/16th of Japanese lineage) were placed in regional concentration camps.
 What was trumpeted as a “security measure” in case any of them were sympathetic to Japan, was actually legalized racism.
 Such measures were not taken for German or Italian residents in the United States, many more of whom were not legalized citizens (though a small number of people of German and Italian heritage were also forced into these camps on the West Coast).

 By this order all people of Japanese heritage were forced to leave Alaska, as well as many areas of California, Oregon, Arizona, and Washington State.